Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 In a mutation, the order of bases in a region of a DNA molecule is changed.
 As a result, the RNA that is made from the DNA will also have the wrong sequence of bases.
 This will in turn cause an altered protein to be made.

-RNA transcribed from DNA is sometimes used for purposes other than protein synthesis.
-In bacterial CRISPR, RNA is used in the attack against viruses.
+RNA transcribed from DNA is also used for purposes other than protein synthesis.

-In the 1980s, researchers noticed that several species of bacteria contained a strange pattern in their DNA.
-The pattern consisted of repeating sections with an identical base sequence alternating with sections with a unique sequence.
-They called this observation CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats).
-Today the term refers to a specific type of genome editing.
+In the 1980s, researchers noticed that several species of bacteria contained a strange pattern in part of their DNA.
+The pattern consisted of repeating sequences of bases alternating with spacers, or sections with a unique sequence of bases.
+The researchers called the repeating sequences CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats).

-The researchers eventually discovered that the unique sections in the bacterial DNA came from viruses that had entered the bacteria.
+The researchers eventually discovered that the unique sections or spacers in the CRISPR region of the bacterial DNA came from viruses that had entered the bacteria.
 The bacteria were maintaining a record of their invaders.
 This enabled them to recognize the viral DNA if it appeared again and then mount an attack against it.
 The system is reminiscent of the action of our immune system.
 The process is important in bacteria because intact viral DNA takes over a bacterial cell and forces it to make and release new viruses.
 The bacterium is often killed as a result.

+Once the viral DNA is incorporated into the DNA of a bacterium, the bacterium is able to attack that type of virus if it enters the cell again.
 The "weapon" in the bacterial attack against viruses is a set of Cas (CRISPR-associated) enzymes that cut the viral DNA into pieces, thereby preventing it from overtaking the cell.
-The steps in the process are as follows.
+The steps in the attack are as follows.

 - The viral genes in the bacterial DNA are copied into RNA (via complementary bases).